LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/TutorialsAndGuides/GettingStartedTutorial.md

     <img class="fancyimage" style="width:750px" src="img/ConvoBuilder/helloworld/messageindicator.png">

-7. Click the icon to enter the agent workspace in LiveEngage, and then select the connection in the table.
+7. Click the icon to enter the agent workspace in Conversational Cloud, and then select the connection in the table.
 Click **Accept** in the lower-left corner.

    <img class="fancyimage" style="width:900px" src="img/ConvoBuilder/helloworld/webvisitors_accept.png">